 In order to guarantee a better service, before going to the office it is recommended to book the volumes by email indicating the title and signature

-Due to the current health emergency, access to the library is temporarily permitted on Wednesday, Thursday and Friday only by appointment to be requested by email indicating the required volumes.
+Access to the Library is allowed only by appointment to be requested by email indicating the volumes requested.

 To access the consultation, users must be equipped with personal protective equipment (mask).

-The Library provides the user with a pair of disposable latex or vinyl gloves, to be worn after sanitizing the hands.
+The Library will provide the user with a pair of disposable latex or vinyl gloves, to be worn after sanitizing the hands.

-In order to limit the presence of users, during this period it is possible to request by email the scanning and sending of articles or other material within the limits allowed by the legislation in force.
+In order to limit the co-presence of users, during this period it is possible to request by email the scanning and sending of articles or other materials within the limits allowed by current regulations.

 Mayor of Milan

 Marco Edoardo Minoja